- Faith and Worship

 Catholic Diocese of Little Rock

 By law, the Church presumes that all marriages are valid until proven to the contrary.
 The petitioner has the burden of providing proofs to demonstrate why a marriage may be considered invalid.
 The formal process is not adversarial and does not make a moral judgment on any person involved, it simply makes a statement of truth regarding the validity of the prior bond according to Church teaching.
 The formal declaration of nullity (mistakenly called an annulment) process is necessary for the majority of cases.
-It includes the following steps:
+It includes the steps below.
+For more information, contact Veronica Mendez-Matthey, in the Diocesan Tribunal, at (501) 664-0340, ext.
+339.

 The entire application must be completed, and all required documents received before the process can begin.
 Once the tribunal has received the petitioner's packet and all the necessary documents, and jurisdiction has been determined, the petitioner will receive a letter indicating that the case has been accepted and indicate the grounds that the court has proposed for hearing the case.
 The petitioner should carefully review this letter with his/her advocate to be certain the grounds proposed are clearly understood and that the petitioner has no legitimate objection to any of the members of the court named by the judicial vicar.